-While our lack of a summer is disappearing before our very eyes, we’re looking into cooler days and shorter evenings.
-But it’s not all bad, after all not everyone can (or should) have their wedding in the height of summer – our weather can be so fickle that having a wedding in the middle of June or July doesn't always guarantee a sunny day.
-Instead, consider an autumn wedding.
+While Summer is disappearing before our very eyes, we’re looking into cooler days and shorter evenings.
+But it’s not all bad; after all, not everyone can (or should) have their wedding in the height of summer – our weather can be so fickle that having a wedding in the middle of June or July doesn't always guarantee a sunny day.
+So instead, consider an autumn wedding.
 There are plenty of reasons to have one.

-Okay, so even though the sun is shining it’s not going to be as warm as spring or summer.
-We’re definitely on the wrong side of the longest day of the year and there’s a serious chill in the air.
+Okay, so even though the sun is shining, it’s not going to be as warm as spring or summer.
+We’re definitely on the wrong side of the longest day of the year, and there’s a serious chill in the air.
 But this can work in your favour, fashionably speaking.
-For a start, the male members of the wedding can rest easy with knowledge that they won’t be roasting in their suits.
-As for the ladies, you have the perfect excuse to add cute shawls to your bridesmaid outfits, or even a faux fur wrap for added warmth.
-As for you, you know how on trend long sleeves are, right?
+For a start, the male members of the wedding can rest easy with the knowledge that they won’t be roasting in their suits.
+As for the ladies, you have the perfect excuse to add cute shawls to your bridesmaid outfits or even a faux fur wrap for added warmth.
+As for you, you know how on-trend long sleeves are, right?